geopm/geopm/service/docs/source/geopm_report.7.rst

 count
-  The total number of times this region was entered and exited, averaged accross all processes.
+  The total number of times this region was entered and exited, averaged across all processes.
 Fractional counts are possible if some processes entered a region a different number of times.
 For epoch totals, this is the total number of detected epochs, averaged across all processes.
 The count has no meaning for the unmarked region and application totals.